Thurrock Local Safeguarding Children Partnership

 Arrangements for managing concerns or allegations of this nature should be robust and effective in keeping children safe.
 All allegations should be taken seriously, approached with an open mind, and not be driven by preconceived opinions about whether a child has or has not been harmed.

-• Possibly committed a criminal offence against, or related to, a child,
+• may have committed a criminal offence related to a child

-• Behaved towards a child or children in a way that indicates they may pose a risk of harm to children; or
+• has behaved towards a child or children in a way that indicates they may pose a risk of harm to children

 In order to deal with your request please complete the referral form in the initial instance and return to LADO@thurrock.gov.uk.